blacklane/warsaw/README.md

 ### `logger.LogSink`

 Allows to setup the logger output.
 By Default it's set to `os.Stdout`.
-But can be overwritten.
+But can be overwritten before the logger is initialized.
+The `DefaultLogger` output cannot be changed.

 ### `logger.Event(name string) *LoggedEvent`